HliasGit/2024HPC_Challenge_Group6/conjugate_gradients-main/README.md

 ## Description of the project

 GPU version for Conjugate Gradient Method.

 Inorder to test your code on MeluXina, please use the interactive node
 ```
 salloc -A p200301 --res gpudev -q dev -N 1 -t 00:30:00
 ```

-To make the program work, I need to execute this command first
+To make the program work, execute this command first
 ```
 module load CUDA
 ```